hummat/hummat.github.io/_posts/2021-05-31-attention.md

 <img class="img-animate" src="/images/attention/notation.png">

 Most illustrations in this article are animated.
-Simply hover over it with your mouse cursor (_or_ click/tap on it) to start.
+To play it, simply hover over it with your mouse (_or_ click/tap on it).

 ### The basic attention equation